 As part of his senior Belmont Honors Thesis, he interviewed around 20 people in the entertainment industry about their careers to gain insight and knowledge about many aspects of the business.
 These included people in many different parts of the industry including Paul Moore (Co-head of The William Morris Agency’s Nashville offices), multi-award-winning hit songwriter/record executive/producer/former American Idol judge Kara DioGuardi, Chris Gero (Vice President of A&R for Yamaha Corp.), hit songwriter/former Evanescence member David Hodges, Ernie Woody (manager of Ocean Way Recording Studios Hollywood, CA) and many others.
 “Getting to interview music industry people of this caliber was such an honor.
 I learned a lot about songwriting from Kara and David.
 They have written hundreds of Top-40 hits across multiple genres and have such a huge understanding of what makes a song great.
 Paul is still one of my closest mentors, and many of the people I interviewed, I still call upon when I need guidance, which is a great thing to have,” Blake says.
 As a performer at Belmont, Blake was a member of the 12-singer (plus full band) vocal jazz group “Jazzmin” and was the tenor for a 6-person a cappella group named “Soul’d Out”.
 Soul’d Out was personally invited to participate in NBC’s hit-show “The Sing Off” multiple times, but because of the conflicting solo schedules of the members, the group was ultimately unable to participate.
 Blake graduated from Belmont University Magna cum laude and a Belmont Honors Program Graduate with a Bachelor of Music (B.M.)
 Degree with a mixed emphasis in composition/arranging and performance.

 Blake has since relocated to Los Angeles, CA and spends his time back and forth between L.A. and Nashville, TN performing and working on his music.
 During his career so far, Blake has performed in numerous states including Illinois, Hawaii, Missouri, Tennessee, Georgia, Indiana, Texas and North Carolina.
-He was the opening act for major recording artist/”One Tree Hill” television show and film actor Tyler Hilton at a show in Wilmington, NC, where The CW Network’s hit television show “One Tree Hill” was filmed.
+He was the opening act for major recording artist/”One Tree Hill” television show and film actor Tyler Hilton at a show in Wilmington, NC, where The CW Network’s hit show “One Tree Hill” was filmed.
 “Opening for Tyler Hilton was a great experience.
 The show was packed, and we met a lot of great people in the audience that night who really enjoyed my set.
 Many of them have become fans of my music and continue to follow me in my musical journey,” Blake says.
-While in Wilmington, Blake worked as a background actor on the series finale episode of “One Tree Hill.”
-Blake can also be seen as an actor in the music video for Rascal Flatts’s hit song “Easy” (featuring Natasha Bedingfield), and he’s worked on NBC’s hit show “Parenthood”.
+While in Wilmington, Blake worked as an actor on the series finale episode of “One Tree Hill.”
+He can also be seen as an actor in the music video for Rascal Flatts’s hit song “Easy” (featuring Natasha Bedingfield), and he’s worked on NBC’s hit show “Parenthood”.